tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 - your `extClass`(inside `build.gradle`) class should be inherited from either `SourceFactory` or one of `Source` children: `CatalogueSource` or `HttpSource` or `ParsedHttpSource`. you shouldn't inherit from `CatalogueSource` unless you know what you are doing.
 - `HttpSource` as in it's name is for a online http(s) source, but `ParsedHttpSource` has a good model of work which makes writing scrapers for normal aggregator websites much easier and streamlined. (again, you can find the implementation of the stubs in the app as mentioned above)

-## general guidelines and extension workflow
-### Important disclamer before you continue!
+### Important disclaimer before you continue!
 The structure for an extension is very strict.
 In the future 1.x release this will be less strict but until then this has caused some issues when some sites don't quite fit the model.
 There are required overrides but you can override the calling methods if you need more general control.
 This will go from the highest level method to the lowest level for browse/popular, it is the same but different method names for search and latest.

+## general guidelines and extension workflow
 - the app starts by finding your extension and reads these variables:

 | Field | Description |